skyhoffert/skyhoffert.github.io/games/thespaceengineer/README.md

-# The Space Engineer
+# The Space Engineer - Dev Notes

-Notes for The Space Engineer development.
+Global variables are prepended with the phrase "G_".
+So a global objects dict is named "G_objs".

+Constants are full capitals.

 # TODOs